rajat2502/ESlint-GitHub-Action/README.md

 # ESlint-GitHub-Action
 A Simple GitHub Action that runs the linter(ESlint) on a JavaScript project.
+This runs ESlint on any file with an extension of .js,.jsx,.ts, and .tsx.

 ### How to use in my project?